My name is Stefanie Hollmichel and I live in beautiful Minneapolis, a city built on Dakota land, in the state of Minnesota, U.S.A.

 I am an avid reader, cyclist, and gardener.
 I also follow a whole food plant based diet and a vegan lifestyle.
 My alter ego is librarian at a university law library.

-I’ve been blogging about books since Ocotber 2003.
-I had a brief brush with fame when I was listed among the Guardian Unlimited Books’ Top 10 Literary Blogs (article no longer available online) and again when mentioned by Cynthia Crossen in the Wall Street Journal.
+I’ve been blogging about books since October 2003.
+I was listed among the Guardian Unlimited Books’ Top 10 Literary Blogs (article no longer available online) and mentioned by Cynthia Crossen in the Wall Street Journal.
 One of my blog posts has also made it into a writing textbook where I am now happily torturing college freshman (How Writing Works.
 Oxford University Press, 2014).
 In addition I review for Library Journal.

-I welcome your thoughts, comments and reading suggestions (I love book lists!).
+I welcome your thoughts and comments.
 I encourage respectful disagreement and discussion but reserve the right to edit or delete inappropriate, rude and flame war inciting comments without notice.